Alfonce-tech/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a script thst moves all files beginning with an uppercase letter
+Creating a script that deletes all file in the working directly that end with ~